Yula Paluy, a Birth Doula trained with Cornerstone Doula Trainings. I work with clients in SF, East Bay, & Marin.

 .Safebabydoula: baby car seat installation and safety education

-.Birth Story: A documentary about Ina May Gaskin and the Farm Midwives
+.Birth Story: A documentary about Ina May Gaskin and the Farm Midwives, a classic

-.The Business of Being Born: A documentary exploring the history and function of obstetrics and of midwifery
+.The Business of Being Born: A documentary exploring obstetrics and midwifery, doubles as an ad for home-birth :)